Condition Focus

 Crossbite

 A crossbite is a type of bite misalignment where one or more upper teeth bite inside the lower teeth, rather than sitting slightly outside as they should.
 Crossbites can affect a single tooth or multiple teeth, and may involve the front teeth (anterior crossbite), the back teeth (posterior crossbite), or a combination of both.
-Although common, crossbites should never be ignored — they can lead to gum recession, tooth wear, jaw discomfort and long-term bite instability if left untreated.
+Although common, crossbites are worth assessing, as they may contribute to gum recession, tooth wear, jaw discomfort and bite instability over time.

-At Pro Aligners, we successfully treat mild to moderate crossbites using advanced clear aligner systems, digitally planned and overseen by experienced clinicians.
-Our aligners gently and precisely guide teeth into the correct position, improving bite function, protecting oral health and enhancing the overall appearance of your smile.
+At Pro Aligners, we can treat many mild to moderate crossbites using clear aligner systems, digitally planned and overseen by experienced clinicians.
+Our aligners are designed to gently guide teeth towards improved positioning, which may help improve bite function, support oral health and enhance the appearance of your smile.

 What Causes a Crossbite?